-Clay Mineralogy.
-The structure and properties of the clay mineral groups including the kaolinites, illites, smectites, chlorites, mixed layered and fibrous clay minerals.
+Clay Mineralogy: The structure and properties of the clay mineral groups including the kaolinites, illites, smectites, chlorites, mixed layered and fibrous clay minerals.
 Techniques for the identification of the clay minerals.
 Clay-water systems and ion exchange.
 Chemical weathering and the origin of the clay minerals.
-Industrial uses of clavs and bauxite.
-Advanced Igneous Petrology.
-Origin of silicate liquids.
+Industrial uses of clays and bauxite.
+Advanced Igneous Petrology: Origin of silicate liquids.
 High pressure and low pressure fractionation.
 Liquids and fluids.
 Nature of the Upper Mantle.
 The use of trace elements and isotopes as petrogenetic indicators.
 Practical petrography and literature studies of igneous suites.
 Field study.
-Advanced Metamorphic Petrology.
-Facies series.
-Metamorphic reactions, Isograds, Mineral assemblages as geobarometers and geothermometers.
+Advanced Metamorphic Petrology: Facies as geobarometers and geothermometers.
 Fluids in metamorphism.
 Fabric.
 Relationships of deformations and recrystallization.
 Metamorphic petrology of Australia.
 Practical macroscopic and microscopic study of metamorphic rocks.
 Field work of up to six days is a compulsory part of the subject.

-25.324 Mineral and Energy Resources 2
+25.324 Mineral and Energy Resources 2 S2 L3T3